pyvista/pyvista/doc/user-guide/vtk_to_pyvista.rst

    >>> image_data.GetPointData().SetScalars(points)

-As you can see, there is quite a bit of boilerplate that goes into the creation of a simple `vtk.vtkImageData`_ dataset, PyVista provides a much cleaner syntax that is more "Pythonic".
-The equivalent code in pyvista is:
+As you can see, there is quite a bit of boilerplate that goes into the creation of a simple `vtk.vtkImageData`_ dataset.
+PyVista provides much more concise syntax that is more "Pythonic".
+The equivalent code in PyVista is:

 .. code:: python